EGR314-Spring2024-Team202/EGR314-Spring2024-Team202.GitHub.io/Team_Organization.md

 ## Communcation Channels

 Our team communication channels is mainly text and discord.
-Our contact information as well as our roles and meeting schedule can be found in [appendix_1](/Appendix_1.md)
+Our contact information as well as our roles and meeting schedule can be found in [Appendix A](/Appendix_1.md)